Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/README.md

 <a href="./AIE_Simulation/README.md#Kernel-debug">Single Kernel Debug</a>
 </td>
 <td>
-Explains how to debug a single kernel design usign a pipeline view in the Vitis IDE.
+Explains how to debug a single kernel design using a pipeline view in the Vitis IDE.
 </td>
 </tr>